Stochastic semiclassical theory for non-equilibrium electron-phonon coupled systems: Results and discussion

 \subsection{Evolution towards the adiabatic limit}

 In Fig.~\ref{fig:equi3}, we vary the phonon frequency $\Omega$ to approach the adiabatic limit ($\Omega \ll 1$), fixing $\beta$ and the ratio $g^2/\Omega$.
 The equilibrium position of the phonon is proportional to $g/\Omega$, so it is shifted towards lower values with increasing $\Omega$, from Fig.~\ref{fig:equi3}a to \ref{fig:equi3}e.
 Moreover, by increasing $\Omega$, the phonon period $2 \pi /\Omega$ decreases, while the depth of the potential well remains unchanged; in this way, the white noise approximation is less justified even when quantum tunneling is less relevant, and the semiclassical results deviate more strongly with respect to QMC (Fig.~\ref{fig:equi3}c-e).
 It would be interesting to see whether this deviation can be reduced by the non-Markovian stochastic approach outlined in Sec.~\ref{nonmark}, but implementing this is left for future research.
 The deviation is visible also in the electronic properties shown in Fig.~\ref{fig:equi3}f and Fig.~\ref{fig:equi3}h.
-As expected, the adiabatic approximation (blue lines) becomes accurate for small $\Omega$.
-For the value of $g^2/\Omega$ used in this figure, the Migdal approximation fails to reproduce the formation of the polaronic state, while NCA again overestimates the peak position of the phonon distribution.
+As expected, the adiabatic approximation (blue lines) becomes more accurate for small $\Omega$, but the stochastic semiclassical theory always shows a better agreement with the QMC results, even in the regime were the adiabatic limit fails (Fig.~\ref{fig:equi3}e).
+This reflects the larger overestimation of the polaronic domain in the frozen phonon approximation, compared to the stochastic semiclassical theory.
+For the value of $g^2/\Omega$ used in this figure, the Migdal approximation fails to reproduce the formation of the polaronic state, while NCA generally overestimates the peak position of the phonon distribution.